 Stuart Hall once castigated the British left for its passionate attachment to the frame of anti-fascism, for gravitating to the seemingly transparent battle against organized fascism while ignoring new modalities of authoritarianism.
 There were indeed fascists (the National Front), but Thatcherism was not a fascism.
 Conversely, Davis and Jackson glimpsed a fascist process that didn’t need fascists.
 Fascists without fascism, or fascism without fascists—do we have to choose?

 The threat is not a return to the 1930s, but the ongoing fact of racialized terror.
-To this end, anti-fascism cannot confront only those who self-identify as fascists.

 To bridge this antinomy, we need to reflect on the connection between the features of “incipient fascism”—in the U.S. case, the normalization of forms of racial terror and oppression—and the emergence of explicitly fascist movements and ideologies.
 We need to think about the links between the often extreme levels of classed and racialized violence that accompany actually-existing liberal democracies (think, for instance, of the anti-migrant militarization of the U.S. and E.U. borders) and the emergence of movements that espouse a host of extreme positions that invert this reality: these include the belief that the state and culture have been occupied by the “radical” left (by “Cultural Marxism,” by critical race theory), that racism is now meted out against formerly dominant ethnic majorities, and that deracinated elites have conspired with the wretched of the earth to destroy properly “national” populations that can only be rescued by a revanchist politics of security and protectionism.